 If you’ve been with Nav.it for a while, you’ll likely already know the powerful fact that women live 5-7 years longer than men.
-You also might know that 90 percent of us are likely to take what the biz calls a career pause for caregiving at some point or another.
-That “pause” coupled with the idea that you are likely to live well into your 90s (maybe more for you youngsters…) means we HAVE to think about how we invest and save for our Golden Years differently than our male companions.
+You also might know that 90 percent of us are likely to take what the biz calls a career pause for caregiving at some point.
+That “pause,” coupled with the idea that you are likely to live well into your 90s (maybe more for you youngsters), means we HAVE to think about how we invest and save for our golden years differently than our male companions.

 Great.
 Now what?

-Well, we at Nav.it don’t think there’s ANYTHING wrong with these strong qualities that actually (historically) make us better long-term investors than our male counterparts.
+Well, we at Nav.it don’t think there’s ANYTHING wrong with these strong qualities that historically make us better long-term investors than our male counterparts.

 What qualifies long-term investing?

-Good question, Nav.igator.
-Good Financial Cents breaks it down pretty well by explaining: “Long-term investing means accepting a certain amount of risk in the pursuit of higher rewards.
+Good question, Navigator.
+Good Financial Cents breaks it down pretty well: “Long-term investing means accepting a certain amount of risk in the pursuit of higher rewards.
 This generally means equity-type investments, like stocks and real estate.”

 Great.
-Let’s talk about where to start and what to remember as you head out on your journey through the world of long-term investment.
+Let’s talk about where to start and what to remember as you head out on your long-term investing journey.

 Long-term investing is all about goal-setting.
-Missed my last post on diversification?
-This article breaks down the reason for both spreading out your money across different sectors and why you should think about the investments you make now as money you set aside to one day (a day far, far away) access.
+Did you miss my last post on diversification?
+This article breaks down the reason for spreading your money across different sectors and why you should think about the investments you make now as money you set aside to access one day in the future.

 Your goals will likely depend on where you’re at in your life right now as well.
-For example, if you’re in your 20s, your goals for a healthy retirement or FIRE will dictate the way you spend and invest right now.
-You’ll likely be a bit more ‘bullish’ or risky with your investments with the promise of greater returns coupled with the understanding that you will have more time to offset losses.
-Your goals will look different (as will your strategy) if you’re a bit closer to your retirement years.
+For example, if you’re in your 20s, your plans for a healthy retirement or FIRE will dictate how you spend and invest right now.
+You’ll likely be a bit more ‘bullish’ or risky with your investments with the promise of greater returns and the understanding that you will have more time to offset losses.
+Your goals will look different (as will your strategy) if you’re closer to retirement.